 Some clinical education sites will require students to complete a drug screening prior to starting a clinical experience at their facility.
 Students are expected to comply with facility policies and requirements.
 Failure to comply with the drug screening or failing the drug test (e.g. multiple diluted samples, chemical/drug substance present in the sample, not showing up for a scheduled screen, etc.) will result in the offending student being unable to complete a clinical experience at the requesting site.
-Further, failing a drug test or refusal to comply with drug screenings may also result in the athletic training program not placing you or allowing you to complete any other clinical education experience and will likely delay your graduation.
+Further, failing a drug test or refusal to comply with drug screenings may also result in the athletic training program not placing you or allowing you to complete any other clinical education experience during that semester, which will delay your progress in the athletic training course sequence and will likely delay your graduation.